Lemmy: Tributes

-He has also appeared in several movies from Troma Entertainment, including the narrator in 1996's Tromeo and Juliet and as himself in both Terror Firmer and Citizen Toxie: The Toxic Avenger IV.
-His last role was portraying the President of the United States in Return to Nuke 'Em High.
-He has a cameo role in the film Down and Out with the Dolls (Kurt Voss, 2001).
-He appears as a lodger who lives in a closet.
-He appeared on Down and Dirty with Jim Norton as the series DJ, and also wrote the theme music.
-He appeared in a 2001 advertisement for Kit Kat, playing violin as part of a string quartet in a genteel tearoom.
-In 2015, Lemmy appeared as a central figure in the Björn Tagemose-directed silent film Gutterdämmerung opposite Grace Jones, Henry Rollins, Iggy Pop, Tom Araya of Slayer and Eagles of Death Metal's Jesse Hughes.

 Lemmy film

-The 2010 rockumentary film Lemmy was directed and produced by Greg Olliver and Wes Orshoski.
+The rockumentary film Lemmy (2010) was directed and produced by Greg Olliver and Wes Orshoski.
 It consists of a combination of 16 mm film and HD video footage, produced over three years.
-It features interviews with friends, peers, and admirers such as Dave Grohl, Slash, Ozzy Osbourne, James Hetfield, Lars Ulrich, Kirk Hammett, and Robert Trujillo of Metallica, David Ellefson of Megadeth, Scott Ian of Anthrax, Alice Cooper, Peter Hook of Joy Division/New Order, Dee Snider, Nikki Sixx, Mick Jones of the Clash, Ice-T, Kat Von D, Henry Rollins, Lars Frederiksen of Rancid, Jim Heath of The Reverend Horton Heat, Slim Jim Phantom of the Stray Cats, Mike Inez, Joan Jett, pro skateboarder Geoff Rowley, pro wrestler Triple H, "Fast" Eddie Clarke, Jarvis Cocker, Marky Ramone, former Hawkwind bandmates Dave Brock and Stacia, and Steve Vai.
+It features interviews with friends, peers, and admirers such as Dave Grohl, Slash, Ozzy Osbourne, James Hetfield, Lars Ulrich, Kirk Hammett, and Robert Trujillo of Metallica, David Ellefson of Megadeth, Scott Ian of Anthrax, Alice Cooper, Peter Hook of Joy Division/New Order, Dee Snider, Nikki Sixx, Mick Jones of the Clash, Ice-T, Kat Von D, Henry Rollins, Lars Frederiksen of Rancid, Jim Heath of The Reverend Horton Heat, Slim Jim Phantom of the Stray Cats, Mike Inez, Joan Jett, pro skateboarder Geoff Rowley, pro wrestler Triple H, "Fast" Eddie Clarke, Jarvis Cocker of Pulp, Marky Ramone, former Hawkwind bandmates Dave Brock and Stacia, and Steve Vai.

 In video games

-He was the main character in the 16-bit video game Motörhead, released for the Commodore Amiga and Atari ST in 1992.
-Lemmy also appeared as an unlockable character in the 2009 game Guitar Hero: Metallica.
+Lemmy was the main character in the 16-bit video game Motörhead, released for the Commodore Amiga and Atari ST in 1992.
+He also appeared as an unlockable character in the 2009 game Guitar Hero: Metallica.
 He also provided his voice for the 2009 video game Brütal Legend, voicing the Kill Master, a character designed and based on his surname and likeness.
 Lemmy was also the inspiration for the Mario character Lemmy Koopa, who made his first appearance in Super Mario Bros.
 3. In the Victor Vran Downloadable content "Motorhead Through The Ages", there is a new "Lemmy's Outfit" armour.
 The other Motörhead bandmates' armour is also available.
 As an easter egg, a holographic woman in the final level of 2020's DOOM Eternal proclaims, "Lemmy is God!".
 The appearance of the character King Novik from the same video game is also loosely based on facial features of Lemmy.
 Deep Rock Galactic features one of Lemmy's hats as a cosmetic called "The Ace of Spades" with the description "In honor of a motoring head."